 - An authorised person signing your application form.
 This is known as an ‘attestation’.

-More information on the range of court documents that can be used and the persons who are qualified to sign an attestation can be found at the Your Vote Matters website.
+More information on the range of court documents that can be used and the persons who are qualified to sign an attestation can be found at the Electoral Commission website.

 Please note: The qualifying officer does not have to be based in the same area as the applicant, but the attestation cannot be delegated to a more junior person within their organisation.

-If you would like to apply to register in this way, please contact our Electoral Services team who will be happy to help.
+If you would like to apply to register in this way, please contact our Electoral Services team to request an application form.
 This type of application must be renewed annually and you will need to provide your date of birth and National Insurance number on the application.